 Charles Blanc; bought for 20 pounds from Colnaghi, April 1863 by William Stirling, Keir (later Stirling-Maxwell); Archibald Stirling; Mr. and Mrs. Philip Hofer, Cambridge, MA; purchased through R. M. Light, Boston, June 12, 1974 (Original vote June 13, 1973).

-Gift of Mr. and Mrs. André Merminod and Gift of Mr. and Mrs. Edward Wheelwright, by exchange
+Museum purchase with funds donated by Mr. and Mrs. André Merminod and by exchange from the gift of Mr. and Mrs. Edward Wheelwright